Mnelson1992/pupstagram/README.md

 # Contributions

 If you notice any bugs or would like to contribute to this application, please send a pull request.
 When you send a pull request please provide a detailed description of the contribution and or bug that you may have noticed.

+# License

+* The application is available as open source under the terms of the MIT License.